 Agree with the customer or their representatives that all requirements captured in the requirements baseline are commonly understood and agreed.

-Review and baseline of the Requirements Baseline
+Release the Requirements Baseline.

-Suitability of the draft software development plan including the software planning elements
+Check the suitability of the draft software development plan including the software planning elements.

-Consistency of the software planning elements with respect to the upper level planning
+Verify the consistency of the software planning elements with respect to the upper level planning.

-Ensurance that software product assurance activities are performed
+Ensure that software product assurance activities are performed.

-Evaluation of readiness to proceed to the next phase
+Evaluate the readiness to proceed to the next phase.

 2 Typical objectives of the software requirement review (SWRR) (held as anticipation of the PDR) are: